 Note: It is recognised that the Requirements detailed in Section 5.2 are more aesthetic than technical but look and feel play a major role in drawing in and keeping the interest of the user.
 Some guidance on what may be appropriate is provided below:

-Colours shouldn’t be too garish or too dull.
+Colours shouldn’t be too garish or too dull

 Colours should be chosen to provide the viewer with visual cues of what they represent’ ie blue may be chosen for water and so on.
 Also, pumps, valves and other elements could be colour-coded to make interpretation easier.

 If animations are used, they shouldn’t be too overwhelming.
 Animations can rapidly become irritating if overdone.